Frequently Asked Questions (FAQ) about the J-1 visa

 Once you have received the DS-2019, you are responsible for scheduling an interview at the consulate.
-We will provide you with all necessary information as well as additional documents to fill out as a participant of our visa program during this interview process.
+We will provide you with all the necessary information as well as additional documents to fill out as a participant of our visa program during this interview process.
 The consular officer who interviews you has ultimate jurisdiction on whether or not to approve your visa application.

-First of all you must determine which J-1 category you qualify for — J-1 Intern or J-1 trainee.
+First of all, you must determine which J-1 category you qualify for — J-1 Intern or J-1 Trainee.
 As a J-1 Intern, you must have completed at least 2 full semesters at a university outside the U.S., or have received a university degree.
 If you already have a degree, your internship must start within 12 months after graduation.

 As a J-1 trainee, you must have proof that you have completed your university degree in addition to having at least one year of full-time professional experience after graduating in the same field.
-Alternatively, a J-1 trainee visa is also possible if you have at least 5 years professional experience in the same field.
+Alternatively, a J-1 trainee visa is also possible if you have at least 5 years of professional experience in the same field.

 In general, an age limit of 35 years applies.
-Additionally, the internship must be directly related to your academic / professional career.
+Additionally, the internship must be directly related to your academic/professional career.